On the performance of downlink NOMA in underlay spectrum sharing: Secondary Performance for IntICSI

 where $X_u \triangleq g_u/g_p$.
+Note that for a fair comparison,~in~\eqref{Sec_IntCSI_CapOMA} the peak tolerable interference value $I$ is the same as considered for the NOMA systems.
+Also, note that one transmission cycle in NOMA takes a single time slot, whereas for OMA (time-division multiplexed system), one transmission cycle takes two time slots; therefore, a factor of 0.5 is included in~\eqref{Sec_IntCSI_CapOMA} for fair comparison between NOMA and OMA systems.
 We do not provide a closed-form analysis for the case of OMA, as the focus of this paper is on the NOMA-based system.
 For the purpose of comparison, we will evaluate the performance of the OMA-based system numerically.